Please call 301-373-2280 to reserve your tour time

 Note for Photographers

-We understand that Sotterley is a beautiful site for photos and are ecstatic to have you visit.
+We understand that Sotterley is a beautiful site for photos and are happy to have you visit.
 If you would like to take advantage of our scenic views, please visit during our normal operating hours and pay our Grounds Fee for yourself and anyone else in your party.
-If you would like to take photos outside of our normal hours arrangements must be made at least a week in advance for Monday through Friday only, and there will be special after-hour fees.
+If you would like to take photos outside of our normal hours of operation, however, arrangements must be made at least a week in advance for Monday through Friday only, and there will be special after-hour fees.
 Please contact Kim Husick for more information: firstname.lastname@example.org or 301-373-2280, ext.
 1105.

 Hours of Operation

 Grounds and Gardens

 Monday - Saturday 10 a.m. - 4 p.m.